-As described in detail under "Potential Payments Upon Termination or Change-in-Control" in this proxy statement, we have entered into a severance agreement as a part of each named executive officer's offer of employment which provides for a severance payment and benefits in the event his employment is terminated for any reason other than cause or he voluntarily resigns under certain circumstances as described in the agreement.
-In the case of Mr. Appleby and Mr. Schwartz, these agreements are "double trigger" and provide for severance payments and benefits only if the termination or voluntary resignation occurs in connection with a change-in-control of Equinix.
-The severance agreements of Mr. Appleby and Mr. Schwartz also specify that they cannot voluntarily resign for four months following a change-in-control of Equinix and still trigger the benefits under the severance agreement.
+Severance, Change-in-Control and other Post-Employment Programs terminated for any reason other than cause or he or she voluntarily resigns for "good reason" as described in the agreement.
+In the case of Ms. Baack, Mr. Meyers and Mr. Schwartz only, these agreements are "double trigger" and provide for severance payments and benefits only if the termination or voluntary resignation occurs in connection with a change-in-control of Equinix.
+The severance agreements also specify that the named executive officers cannot voluntarily resign for "good reason" for four months following a change-in-control of Equinix and still trigger the benefits under the severance agreement.
 This "stay-put" clause was requested by the Compensation Committee to require that these named executive officers stay to assist with any transition after a change-in-control.
 Mr. Smith's severance agreement provides that any restricted stock outstanding on the date of termination of employment will vest pro rata as to any partially completed installment.
-All of the severance agreements have a three-year term and none provide for tax gross-ups.
+All of the severance agreements have a three-year term and none provide for tax grossups.
 The severance program is a competitive element of executive recruitment and compensation, and allows for a temporary source of income in the event of an executive officer's involuntary termination of employment.
 In addition, in the case of executive officers with "double trigger" agreements, the program is also designed to keep these executive officers focused on a transaction designed to benefit stockholders even if a job loss may result.